Buy and trade assets on eToro in a few simple steps

 Ways to diversify your portfolio

-There are a few different ways to diversify your portfolio — you can focus on one method, or adopt a blend of all of them to achieve the portfolio allocation you want.
+There are a few different ways to diversify your portfolio, such as investing in different asset classes or purchasing stocks from geographically diverse companies.
+You could also consider the risk level and sector direction of your portfolio.
+You can focus on one method, or adopt a blend of all of them to achieve the portfolio allocation you want.

 Asset class

 Asset classes are different categories of investments that have similar characteristics and behave similarly in the market.
-The main asset classes are:
+The main asset classes are equities, fixed income, cash and cash equivalents, and commodities.

 Diversifying among asset classes involves investing in a mix of assets that behave differently in various market conditions.
 By having a mix of asset classes in your portfolio, you can spread the risk and potential reward.